 - The Java Posse: this excellent podcast dedicated to the Java Platform was officially retired in 2015.

 - Inspired by Math!: no episodes since July 2014.

 - from podcast import python: no episodes since March 2014.

 Due to the significant number of podcast subscriptions that I added on to my 2015 list (from 12 in 2015 to 35 in 2017), I had to change my listening strategy.
-Preferring quality over quantity, I don't necessarily listen to a higher speed, but became more selective with the episodes, skipping topics for which I have less interest, episodes that have had some audio quality issues, or episodes that tend to be lengthy.
+Preferring quality over quantity, I don't necessarily listen to each episode at a higher speed, but became more selective regarding the topics, skipping discussions that I have less interest in, that have audio quality issues, or that tend to be too lengthy.

 Thank you to all dedicating countless hours of your free time to share your passions via podcasts.
 Commutes do not appear to be such a waste of time anymore, and chores like mowing the lawn in summer or shoveling the snow in winter, are now enjoyable 😄